Crookes

 Crookes is a suburb of the City of Sheffield, England, about 1.5 mi west of the city centre.
-It borders Broomhill to the south, Walkley and Crookesmoor to the east and open countryside around the River Rivelin to the north.
+It borders Broomhill to the south, Walkley and Upperthorpe to the east and open countryside around the River Rivelin to the north.
 The population of the ward of the same name was 17,700 at the 2011 Census.

 Etymology

 The suburb is said to derive its name from the Old Norse "Krkor" which means a nook or corner of land.

 History

 Crookes lies near the course of a Roman road from Templeborough to Brough-on-Noe (now Lydgate Lane) and the main road is itself over 1,000 years old.
-Founded by the Vikings as 'Krkur' in 980AD, the area was recorded in the Doomsday Book of 1066 as "Crokkiss".
+Founded by the Vikings as 'Krkur' in 980AD, the area was recorded in Domesday Book in 1068 as "Crokkiss".

 Crookes was a self-contained village from the 16th century until the end of the 19th century.
 This area was sparsely settled until the 1790s, when a turnpike road was opened from Sheffield to Glossop, running via the southern end of Crookes, spurring development of the area.
 Names of roads such as Truswell Road, Headland Road, and Headland Drive are references to the mediaeval open fields that survived in this area into the late 18th century.
 In the 19th century Crookes became a popular 'holiday' spot for residents of Sheffield to escape the soot and grime of the town due to its out-of-city location; in 1855 the Sheffield politician Thomas Asline Ward referred to the health benefits of Crookes' "country air".